HydAu/LKWebsite/blog/source/_posts/setting-up-a-development-environment-in-the-cloud.md

 ---
-title: 'Setting up a development and production environment in the cloud.
+title: 'Setting up a NodeJS development and production environment in the cloud.
 Part I'
 date: 2016-02-20 10:24:25
 tags:
 - NodeJS